Cleod9/post-scriptum/README.md

 }).run();
 ```

 The above code demonstrates how PostScriptum can be used to break down your callback routines into increasingly smaller functions, and separate these functions from your main code.
-To summarize, what I did was wrap node-mysql's `connection.query()` function into a PostScriptum object.
+To summarize, what I did was wrap node-mysql's `connection.query()` function into a PS object.
 I then created other functions that run my new version of query() to perform the tasks of getting a user and post information.
 Once I have defined these routines, I can then make use of them in whatever combination I'd like and share values between them.

-The trick here is that PostScriptum acts more like building blocks for asynchronus function handling, since nothing is ever executed until you call `run()`.
-It also becomes a conduit for passing resolved PostScriptum instance values down potentially long chains of PostScriptum instances.
+The trick here is that PS acts more like building blocks for asynchronus function handling, since nothing is ever executed until you call `run()`.
+It also becomes a conduit for passing resolved PS instance values down potentially long chains of PS instances.
 As a result, there should never be a need for any nested callbacks in your code, and you can decide for yourself when you want to use a traditional callback, and when you want to use more promise-like callback.

-So if you're looking for an alternative to promise libraries to manage your asyncronous callbacks, give PostScriptum a shot!
+So if you're looking for an alternative to promise libraries to manage your asyncronous callbacks, give PS a shot!
 Also be sure to check out the **test.js** file for further examples.

 ----------